stevegeek/quo/README.md

 ## Inspired by `rectify`

-Note this implementation is loosely based on that in the `Rectify` gem; https://github.com/andypike/rectify.
+Note this implementation is inspired by the `Rectify` gem; https://github.com/andypike/rectify.

-See https://github.com/andypike/rectify#query-objects for more information.

 Thanks to Andy Pike for the inspiration.

 ## License